 Geely, Vinfast & BYD evinced interest in Ssangyong

 Previous reports have mentioned Vietnam’s VinFast as among those interested in acquiring Mahindra’s Ssangyong stake.
 Even though many companies are interested, completely getting rid of SsangYong may not be that easy for Mahindra.
 In relation to the loss-making overseas company’s overdraft borrowings from JP Morgan, BNP PARIBAS, and BOA and facility fund borrowings from JP Morgan, the Indian company is required to retain over 51% of its stake.

 Vietnam-based VinFast is developing its own electric car that has been designed by Mahindra Group’s Pininfarina and is planning to launch the car in mid-2021, aimed at the US market.
 The new EV will make around 300 kW in its most powerful form and is expected to offer a range of 500 km (WLTP).
 Vinfast could easily expand its product line as it gets access to platforms and technology from Ssangyong.

 The Blade battery packs advanced technologies to make it one of the safest in the market.
 BYD is also working with Toyota in a joint venture that is called BYD Toyota EV Technology Co.
-Ltd. to develop battery electric vehicles that are environment friendly, safe and intelligent for the Chinese market.
+Ltd. to develop BEVs that are environment friendly, safe and intelligent for the Chinese market.
 BYD could build up a presence in South Korea with an investment in Ssangyong.